torresjrjr/pdssg/README.md

 ### Atom feeds

-[Atom][Atom] feeds are RSS-like feeds based on a newer, improved syndication format.
+[Atom][Atom] feeds are RSS-like feeds based on a newer, more-robust syndication format.
 They are essentially used just like [RSS][RSS] and referred to as such.

   [Atom]: https://en.wikipedia.org/wiki/Atom_(Web_standard)